ucbrise/flor/docs/capture.md

 ## Name the loop

-Naming a loop tells FlorDB what an iteration is, so captured output lands at the right grain:
+Naming a loop tells FlorDB what an iteration is, so each captured line is tagged with the iteration it came from:

 ```python
 for epoch in flor.loop("epoch", range(3)):   # was: for epoch in range(3):